skarger/nationbuilder/README.md

 NB_API_TOKEN=<token> NB_SLUG=<slug> ruby developer_exercises/app/main.rb
 ```

 Then there is a web app used to connect user input to the API.
+You can view it locally at [http://localhost:3000](http://localhost:3000) after starting it up as described below.

 To run the web app without code reloading: